Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

    The origins that are allowed to send message can be filtered through `SendXcmOrigin`.

 Notes:
-Even if `palletXcm` allows to define the origins that can send XCM, it distinguishes root calls vs any other origin calls.
+- Even when `palletXcm` allows any FRAME origin to send XCMs, it distinguishes root calls vs any other origin calls.
 In the case of the latter, it appends the `DescendOrigin` instruction to make sure non-root origins cannot act on behalf of the parachain.

 ---v